enormandeau/stacks_workflow/README.md

 8. TODO

+- Make filtering scripts 05 to 07 read and write .gz files
 - Add v2.4 tag once full analysis is tested with STACKS2
-- Make a faster filter script (remove un nessecary filters, bypass unspecified filters?)
 - Plot average heterozygozity per sample to remove strange samples
 - Look for patterns of missing data caused by the sequencing (PCAs, heatmaps?)
 - Missing data imputation